Ernie Friedlander

-Ernie Friedlander OAM (born 1935) is a Holocaust survivor, and is a notable Australian-Jewish activist working in the area of anti-racism and prejudice prevention, and runs the Moving Forward Together Association.
+Ernie Friedlander OAM (born 1935) is a Holocaust survivor, and an Australian-Jewish activist working in the area of anti-racism and prejudice prevention, and runs the Moving Forward Together Association.
 Friedlander is also closely associated with B'nai B'rith organisation in Sydney, Australia.

 Biography

 Ernie Friedlander was born in Vienna, Austria in 1935, however, he and his family were forced to leave the country in 1938 due to the Nazi efforts of the Anschluss, the annexation of Austria.
 Friedlander's family re-settled in Hungary, which was his father's birthplace.
 Once World War II and the Holocaust began, Friedlander's family face Nazi persecution and by the war's end, only Friedlander and his mother survived.
 Friedlander has attributed his survival to the kindness and humanity of an individual German soldier, who allowed he and his mother to escape from a transport to a concentration camp.

 Following the war, Friedlander arrived in Australia in 1950 where he began a career in the textile industry.